Refresh

 What is TOR

-Currently, those who want to hinder Tor are focusing on these exit nodes, trying to unmask them.
+Today, Tor's enemies are focusing their force on these exit nodes, trying to identify them.

 By entering an address like www.funinformatique.com, your computer will connect to the www server.funinformatique.com and ask for the index.php page.